acttos/acttos.github.io/_posts/2016-08-02-the-colorful-uilabel.md

 - An UILabel can display the texts;
 - The color of the texts can be set by 'UILabel.textColor';
-- I add two UILabels with different colors will do;
+- Adding two UILabels with different colors will do;
 - Excellent!
 (I said to myself).

 I opened the Xcode.app to edit my codes like this: